Key Takeaways

 Distraction is endemic to this corridor.
 Dense commercial signage competes for drivers' attention.
 GPS devices prompt last-second turns.
 Phone use — already dangerous anywhere — is amplified here because drivers are actively searching for unfamiliar destinations.
 And the speed differential between cars exiting the highway at 60-plus miles per hour and stop-and-go city traffic creates the conditions for particularly violent rear-end collisions, the most common crash type in this corridor.

 While 19th and I-35 draws the most attention, other local intersections carry significant risk.
 The crossing at 4th Street and Telephone Road is another high-volume intersection with confusing lane assignments that catch unfamiliar drivers off guard.
 Just west of the highway, 19th and Telephone Road handles overflow traffic from the retail district and sees frequent broadside collisions from drivers running yellow lights.
+South Sooner Road and S.E.
+134th Street is now designated the Emily Gaines Memorial Intersection after the fatal 2019 crash that led to the Emily Gaines verdict against a former Moore police officer and the City of Moore.
 And as development continues pushing south, SW 34th and the I-35 service roads are seeing an increasing number of high-speed wrecks — a pattern likely to worsen as commercial growth creates the same conditions that make 19th Street so dangerous.

 What to Do After a Crash in Moore

-A crash in this busy corridor presents unique challenges that you won't face in a residential neighborhood accident.
-Oklahoma law under 47 O.S. § 10-104 requires drivers to report accidents that cause injury or significant property damage, but knowing the law is just the starting point.
-What you do in the minutes and hours after a crash at a high-traffic Moore intersection can determine whether your case succeeds or fails.
+A crash in this busy corridor presents challenges you usually will not face in a residential neighborhood accident.
+47 O.S. § 10-107 requires immediate notice to law enforcement after injury or death crashes, and 47 O.S. § 10-108 separately addresses written collision reports in certain unresolved cases.
+Knowing the law is just the starting point.
+What you do in the minutes and hours after a high-traffic Moore crash can affect the strength of your claim.

 Get to safety first.
 Traffic on 19th Street does not stop for your accident.
 If your vehicle is drivable and you are not injured, move to a nearby parking lot immediately.
 Staying in the travel lane on 19th Street or the I-35 service road drastically increases your risk of a secondary collision — and secondary crashes at high-traffic intersections are often more severe than the initial impact because approaching drivers aren't expecting stopped vehicles in a moving lane.